-I'm a BIPOC Licensed Mental Health Counselor in NY, a Licensed Professional Counselor for NJ, and a National Certified Counselor™.
-I'm also a member of the American Counseling Association and NYMHCA.
+I'm a BIPOC Licensed Mental Health Counselor in my hometown state of New York.
+I am also a Licensed Professional Counselor for New Jersey and Florida, and a National Certified Counselor™.
+I'm a member of the American Counseling Association and NYMHCA.
 I have degrees in B.A. in Psychology and M.S in Mental Health Counseling from Queens College.
 I enjoy working with children, adolescents, young adults and families multiculturally.

 I received extensive training during my graduate studies, completed my internship at Zucker Hillside Hospital and a Group Private Practice.
-Currently I work independently in Private Practice and from an eclectic and integrative approach, emphasizing Psychodynamic and CBT approaches.
+Currently I work independently in Private Practice and from an eclectic and integrative approach, emphasizing Person-Centered, Psychodynamic, CBT and DBT approaches.

-I have 2 beautiful dogs, a Bichon Frise and Shitzu.
+I have 3 beautiful dogs, a Bichon Frise, Shih Tzu and Poochon.
 I come from a big family.
 I am Christian.
-I love a variety of activities such as, reading, watching movies, performing arts, nature and sports.
+I enjoy reading, performing/expressive arts, nature and sports.